 (2) An application under subsection (1) must be made, and proceedings on it are to be conducted —

-(a) in a court of summary jurisdiction — in accordance with regulations made under the Criminal Procedure Act 2004;
+(a) in a court of summary jurisdiction — in accordance with the regulations;

-(b) in the Supreme Court or the District Court — in accordance with rules of court made under the Criminal Procedure Act 2004.
+(b) in the Supreme Court or the District Court — in accordance with rules of court.

 (3) Without prejudice to the recovery of such an amount as a civil debt due to the State, any amount to be paid under an order made under this section is to be paid, and its payment may be enforced under Part 5 of the Fines, Penalties and Infringement Notices Enforcement Act 1994, unless an order has been made under subsection (4).